Knee Knacker 2011 Press Release

 For Immediate Release

-The race itself starts at 6:00am Saturday, July 10th just above Horseshoe Bay, Exit #4, off of Westport Road.
-Runners must arrive at the Panorama Park beach in Deep Cove by the race cut-off time of 4:00pm.
+The race starts at 6:00am Saturday, July 9 just above Horseshoe Bay at Exit #4 off of Westport Road, and all runners must arrive at the Panorama Park beach in Deep Cove by the race cut-off time of 4:00pm.
 The following is an estimated schedule of where and when to catch the runners in action:

 |First Runner||5:45 Runner||7:30 Runner||10:00 Runner|

 |Panorama Park, Deep Cove||10:40am||11:40am||1:30pm||4:00pm|

 A schedule of race activities is available at www.kneeknacker.com and members of the media are invited and encouraged to attend any or all of the activities posted.
 A good opportunity to meet the runners is at the registration and race briefing on Friday, July 8th from 5:30pm to 8:00pm at North Shore Athletics, located at #101-1200 Lonsdale Avenue in North Vancouver.

 The Knee Knacker is a volunteer-run, non-profit race that has donated $53,000 to local community organizations since its inception.
 Proceeds from this year’s race will benefit the North Shore Search and Rescue team.